grzesiek-galezowski/tdd-ebook/manuscript/340_Test-Driving_Value_object.md

 **Benjamin**: I see.
 So we didn't mock the `TrainId` class in other Statements, right?

 **Johnny**: No. This is a general rule -- we don't mock value objects.
 They don't represent abstract, polymorphic behaviors.
-For the same reasons we don't create an interface and mocks for `string` or `int`, we don't do that for `TrainId`.
+For the same reasons we don't create interfaces and mocks for `string` or `int`, we don't do it for `TrainId`.

 ## Value semantics